Loading Events

 Theme: The Blood of the Martyrs is the seed of the Church.

 We will learn about the great love and perseverance that Japanese and Korean Christians bore for the Faith amidst difficult and trying circumstances.
-Our goal as well, is to give guests an appreciation of the cultural and natural beauty of Japan and Korea.
-We will be visiting the cities of Tokyo, Kyoto and Nagasaki.
+Our goal as well is to give guests an appreciation of the cultural and natural beauty of Japan and Korea.
+We will be visiting the cities of Tokyo and Nagasaki.
 We will be focusing on the Japanese Martyrs, and the culture in which they brought the Light of Christ to this beautiful land.
 Throughout our time, we will also learn about what distinguishes Christianity from Buddhism and Shintoism – that Christ’s path was a way of salvation for these Christians.

 Daily Mass, Confession, and Spiritual Direction